On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: Introduction

-In our method described below, the efficient log-price process of a security is treated as a latent state in a nonlinear state-space model.
-The relation between the efficient log-prices and the transaction prices is described by a new class of nonlinear market microstructure noise models leading to a particular form of the observation equation in the state-space model.
+In the method described below, the efficient log-price process of a security is treated as a latent state in a nonlinear state-space model.
+The relation between the efficient log-prices and the transaction prices is described by a class of nonlinear market microstructure noise models leading to a particular form of the observation equation in the state-space model.
 A computationally efficient particle filter is developed which allows the estimation of the filtering distributions of the efficient log-prices given the observed transaction prices.
-Based on the filtering distributions the time-varying volatility is estimated by using a new sequential Expectation-Maximization (EM) algorithm.
-Our procedure works on-line and updates the volatility estimate immediately when a new transaction comes in.
+Based on the filtering distributions the time-varying volatility is estimated by using a sequential Expectation-Maximization (EM) algorithm.
+The procedure works on-line and updates the volatility estimate immediately when a new transaction comes in.
 The method is suitable for real-time applications because of its computational efficiency.
 Contrary to several other papers we do not assume that the transaction times are equidistant nor do we use interpolated prices.

 Until recently, the main focus in the literature has been on the estimation of the integrated volatility.
 This task has been studied extensively under various assumptions on the market microstructure noise (Zhou 1996; Zhang et al. 2005; Andersen et al. 2006; Bandi and Russell 2006, 2008; Hansen and Lunde 2006; Barndorff-Nielsen et al. 2008; Kalnina and Linton 2008; Christensen et al. 2009; Jacod et al. 2009; Podolskij and Vetter 2009).
-Some authors suggested that estimates of the spot volatility can be obtained through localized versions of estimators for the integrated volatility (Harris 1990; Foster and Nelson 1996; Zeng 2003; Fan and Wang 2008; Bos et al. 2009; Kristensen 2009) or by (Fourier-) series methods (Munk and Schmidt-Hieber 2009).
+Some authors suggested that estimates of the spot volatility can be obtained through localized versions of estimators for the integrated volatility (Harris 1990; Zeng 2003; Fan and Wang 2008; Bos et al. 2009; Kristensen 2010) or by Fourier series methods (Munk and Schmidt-Hieber 2009).
+A specific noise-robust estimator is provided with a detailed analysis by Zu and Boswick (2010).
 However, these methods are essentially off-line procedures.
+Foster and Nelson (1996) derive the rate of convergence of rolling regression estimates.
+They include the case of one-sided kernel-estimates which can be transformed to recursive estimates.